AzurRx BioPharma (NASDAQ:AZRX) Releases Earnings Results, Misses Expectations By $0.07 EPS

-AzurRx BioPharma (NASDAQ:AZRX) posted its earnings results on Sunday.
-The company reported ($0.14) EPS for the quarter, missing the consensus estimate of ($0.07) by ($0.07), Fidelity Earnings reports.
+AzurRx BioPharma (NASDAQ:AZRX) posted its quarterly earnings data on Sunday.
+The company reported ($0.14) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.07) by ($0.07), Fidelity Earnings reports.

-AZRX has been the subject of several recent analyst reports.
-Roth Capital decreased their target price on shares of AzurRx BioPharma from $7.00 to $5.00 and set a “buy” rating for the company in a research report on Thursday, April 1st.
-HC Wainwright restated a “buy” rating and issued a $2.50 target price on shares of AzurRx BioPharma in a research report on Wednesday, April 14th.
-Zacks Investment Research cut shares of AzurRx BioPharma from a “buy” rating to a “hold” rating in a research report on Wednesday, May 5th.
-Finally, Maxim Group assumed coverage on shares of AzurRx BioPharma in a research report on Thursday, April 1st.
-They issued a “buy” rating and a $3.00 target price for the company.
-Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-AzurRx BioPharma has an average rating of “Buy” and a consensus price target of $2.88.
+AZRX has been the topic of a number of research analyst reports.
+Maxim Group began coverage on AzurRx BioPharma in a report on Thursday, April 1st.
+They issued a “buy” rating and a $3.00 target price on the stock.
+Roth Capital reduced their price objective on AzurRx BioPharma from $7.00 to $5.00 and set a “buy” rating on the stock in a research note on Thursday, April 1st.
+HC Wainwright reiterated a “buy” rating and issued a $2.50 target price on shares of AzurRx BioPharma in a research note on Wednesday, April 14th.
+Finally, Zacks Investment Research lowered AzurRx BioPharma from a “buy” rating to a “hold” rating in a research report on Wednesday, May 5th.
+Two analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+The stock currently has an average rating of “Buy” and an average target price of $2.88.

 AzurRx BioPharma, Inc, a clinical stage biopharmaceutical company, focuses on the development of recombinant proteins for the treatment of gastrointestinal diseases.
 Its therapeutic products administer patients as oral non-systemic biologics.
 The company's lead therapeutic is MS1819, a recombinant lipase for the treatment of exocrine pancreatic insufficiency.